tatsuikeda/MultiSource-Video-Transcriber/README.md

 ## Features

-- Download audio from various video sources (YouTube, Reddit, Twitter, and any other platform supported by yt-dlp)
+- Download audio/video from various video sources (YouTube, Facebook, and any other platform supported by yt-dlp)
+- Automatic Firefox cookie handling for accessing private/restricted videos
+- Two modes of operation:
+  1. Download and transcribe audio
+  2. Download video only (QuickTime compatible MP4)
+- Consistent file naming using video metadata (uploader, video ID, title)
 - Transcribe audio using Whisper with GPU acceleration (if available)
 - Choose from five different Whisper models: tiny, base, small, medium, and large
 - Cache processed URLs to skip redundant downloads and transcriptions